eif-courses/documentation/_building/plugins.md

 ### Gemfile path

-CloudCannon runs `bundle install` on the root of your site.
+CloudCannon runs `bundle install` in the root folder of your site.
 If your `Gemfile` isn't in the root (this usually happens when you are using a custom source directory), you need set the `BUNDLE_GEMFILE` [environment variable](/building/environments/) to tell the Bundler where to find it.

 ```
 BUNDLE_GEMFILE = my/custom/directory/Gemfile